Yaw Annor

+Yaw Annor (born 3 December 1997) is a Togolese professional footballer who plays as a winger for Egypt Premier League side National Bank of Egypt.
+Born in Ghana, he plays for the Togo national team.

 Club career

 Early life and career

 Annor was born on 3 December 1997 in Ho, the capital town of the Volta Region of Ghana.
 He began his career with junior side of Ghana Premier League side Bechem United until he was promoted to the senior side in 2015.

 Bechem United

 In 2014–2015, Annor was promoted to the senior side of Bechem United by head coach Tom Strand who was impressed after watching him train with the youth team.
 He became a key player for the club from 2015 to 2017.
 In the 2015 season, he scored 5 goals in the league.
 The most notable amongst those goals was on the final game of the season, when he scored the first goal in a match against BA United.
 His goal inspired Bechem to a 4–1 victory over the Sunyani-based side which pushed them from their initial relegation spot–14th position to the 10th position to avoid being relegated to the Division One League.

 In 2016, he helped the club win the Ghanaian FA Cup.
 He scored a brace in the final match against Okwawu United on 4 September 2016 to secure 2–1 victory to clinch the trophy, for the first time in the club's history.
 In the 2016 Ghanaian Premier League, he made 27 league appearances and scored 4 goals to help the Bechem United place 6th at the end of the season.
 At the end of the season, he won the Ghana FA Cup top scorer award with 4 goals and was adjudged FA Cup player of the year after his impressive display in the tournament.
 He beat off Latif Blessing of Liberty Professionals, Akoto Danso of Okwahu United and West African Football Academy's midfielder Gideon Waja to win the award.
 He played the club's debut African continental championship match on 12 February 2017, helping the club secure their first ever victory in a continental match.